Self

 If you are one of those people — I’m a nurse, financial professional, corporate executive — thoughts about what you might do in the future may be limiting your progress of moving on from job loss.

-What if you could use your skills and talents to do something else that utilizes those same gifts in a different way?
+What if you could use your skills and talents to do something else that utilizes those same gifts differently?

 7. You're taking it personally

-More often than not, unless you’ve been fired for cause, the loss of your job was merely a business decision.
+More often than not, unless you’ve been fired for cause, your job loss was merely a business decision.

 Regardless of how you feel the company should have acted, there were factors in play that you may not even realize.